i-nahc/ridge/README.md

 | K=128 | **106.2% of cuBLAS** |
 | register spills | none, all 24 variants |

-The K=128 result is the interesting one. cuBLAS is tuned for large K, and a correctly chosen tile beats it when there is little K to amortize over.
+Somewhat surprisingly, for K=128 the kernel I made for testing is slightly better than cuBLAS, but I also guess in some ways that's expected since cuBLAS is meant for larger K-values, so realistically, if there is one I perform better on it should be for small K.

 ## How it compares